zachleat/zachleat.com/web/_posts/2017-09-19-fout-foit-history.md

 	</tbody>
 </table>

 Browsers implementing a FOUT/FOIT/FOIT-3s behavior first (trailblazers) are denoted as (1st) above.
-Browsers second to implement an existing behavior (two makes a crowd) are donated as (2nd) above.
+Browsers second to implement an existing behavior (two makes a crowd) are denoted as (2nd) above.

 ## Highlights